luitelcuman/ansible_dir/README.md

 ## Introduction

 This Ansible playbooks automates the setup of monitoring for various services using Prometheus and Grafana.
 The playbook includes roles for `node_exporter`, `mysqld_exporter`, `rabbitmq_exporter`, and `redis_exporter`.
-It also configures scrape targets in Prometheus and creates Grafana dashboards for each exporter.
+It also other two roles `add-scrape-config` configures scrape targets in Prometheus and `import-grafana-dashboard` creates Grafana dashboards for each exporter.

 ## Requirements